 That means for a seller, the customer sale becomes a bit more customer-centric.
-We have sellers who now have to have a conversation one level above, 'do you need this, oh, here's what you need'.
-It's less of a seller being a consultant and telling them what they need, the buyer already knows what they need, they need to know how your products are going to solve that problem.
+We have sellers who now have to have a conversation one level above, "Do you need this, oh, here's what you need."
+It's less of a seller being a consultant and telling them what they need, the buyer already knows what they need, and they need to know how your products are going to solve that problem.

 That can be a difficult thing for a salesperson to do if they're not properly enabled, and things go awry.
 The reality is, sales enablement is a hot potato.